stoddayy/moneybox-test/README.md

 - Rather than log the user in every time, using the AuthTokenRepository we could instead check if the user has a token, if they do then skip past the login screen and just go straight to showing the plan value screen
 - Add an auth token interceptor to the NetworkingClient so we can auth the users requests when we have a token, without having to pass it directly to the API call
 - Use a DI framework such as Hilt or Koin, I opted against using a framework given the app was so small, but using SOLID principles within this codebase will mean that adding a framework in future will be really easy should we decide to add more to the task
+- Add some more validation around the password rules

 ## The Brief…